adam-mehdi/adam-mehdi.github.io/_posts/2021-01-09-Image Similarity.md

 # Image Similarity Finder: Theory and Code

+A heuristic for similarity in unstructured image data.

 ## Introduction

 How can we compute similarity among image data?
 For tabular and vectorized data, we can compute similarity by simply finding the sum of the difference between each example